|Learn how to use the MAPP model to improve the local public health system and mobilize local partnerships.

 - Personal issues.
 Substance use, mental illness, domestic violence, or simple lack of experience and knowledge may keep some families away from some or all aspects of the local public health system.

 Each of these reasons constitutes a threat to access to health information, care, and practices, and each needs a different strategy to counter it.

 There may be an overriding strategy that spans all of these, and that may be used in carrying them out.
 One that comes to mind is recruiting and training community members as peer health educators that could work with both individual families and groups to spread information about the possibilities available in the rest of the local public health system, and about nutrition, parenting, healthy lifestyle, and similar topics.

-Cost might be addressed by legislative advocacy for funding for health care for uninsured families with children.
+- Cost might be addressed by legislative advocacy for funding for health care for uninsured families with children.
 In addition, or instead, it might entail obtaining grants in order to fund that care.
 It might also require negotiation with hospitals, clinics, and pediatricians about providing free and/or sliding-scale services.
-(See Chapter 33, Sections 10, General Rules for Organizing for Legislative Advocacy, and 11, Developing and Maintaining Ongoing Relationships with Legislators and Their Aides.)

 Don’t undertake this step without bringing in whoever is likely to actually do the work, if they’re not involved already.
 Not only should they have a voice in decisions about what they might do, but they are also apt to know what’s feasible.